Sex Offender Intensive Supervised Probation (SOISP)

 When a person is convicted of or pleads guilty or no contest to a sex crime like Incest (CRS 18-6-302), Enticement of a Child (CRS 18-3-305), or Internet Luring of a Child (CRS 18-3-306), and is sentenced to probation, they must endure the harsh restrictions of Sex Offender Intensive Supervised Probation (SOISP).
 SOISP is used in Colorado counties like Denver, Arapahoe, Adams, Jefferson, Douglas, Larimer, and Weld.
 The guidelines of SOISP (CRS 18-1.3-1007) are much stricter than regular probation sentences for people that did not commit a sex crime in cities like Englewood, Aurora, Broomfield, Fort Collins, Littleton, Highlands Ranch, or Arvada.

-Sex offender probation is much stricter than for non-sex crimes in Colorado.
+Sex offender probation is much stricter than for non-sex crimes in Denver, Colorado.

 Meetings with a Probation Officer In Arapahoe County